 All persons who have access to inside information and who are working for the issuer under a contract of employment or otherwise performing tasks which give them access to inside information, such as advisers, accountants or credit rating agencies.

-Issuers or any persons acting on their behalf or on their account must take all reasonable steps to ensure that any persons on the insider list acknowledge in writing the duties entailed and are aware of the sanctions related to insider regulation.
+Issuers and any persons acting on their behalf or on their account must take all reasonable steps to ensure that any persons on the insider list acknowledge in writing the duties entailed and are aware of the sanctions related to insider regulation.
 A sufficient acknowledgement consists in the insider acknowledging the duties once, after which it is sufficient to refer to the duties and sanctions.
 If the company so wishes, it may, however, require separate acknowledgement for each project.

 Templates for a project-specific insider list and for a supplementary section listing permanent insiders are annexed to the Commission Implementing Regulation (Annexes I and II).
 Under Annex I, the project-specific insider list must contain the following data: